-Why Relationship Building Skills Are So Critical For People Who Are Anxious, Introverted or have ADHD
+Why Conversation Skills Are So Critical For People Who Are Anxious, Introverted or Have ADHD

-Small talk is a light conversation, or “chat” around a topic that you engage in for a few minutes or use as a bridge to longer conversations.
-Small talk is lighthearted and relaxed.
+Small talk is a light conversation, or “chat” around a topic that you engage in for a few minutes.
+It can happen once and that leads to a longer conversation or it can happen many times and that eventually leads to a deeper conversation.
+Every situation is different.
+But, at its essence, small talk is lighthearted and relaxed.

 The goal of small talk depends on the person you are talking to.
 If you are trying to bridge from small talk to a friendship, then finding out more about the person and adding to the conversation is key.